 On 24 April the Ryder Report was published and it recommended:

 - That capital expenditure of £1264m and working capital of £260m (both at constant prices) would have to be provided over the next eight years to make British Leyland viable and fully competitive.

 - That £1400m (based on assumptions of inflation) would be needed from outside sources to achieve a positive cash flow by 1982, and that there was an ‘overwhelmingly strong case’ for the Government to provide those funds, up to £900m of them by the end of 1978.

-- ‘Means must be found’, the report says, ‘to take advantage of the ideas. enthusiasm and energy of BL’s workers in’ planning the future of the business on which their livelihood depends.’
+- ‘Means must be found’, the report said, ‘to take advantage of the ideas, enthusiasm and energy of BL’s workers in ‘planning the future of the business on which their livelihood depends.’

 The end of the Authi Mini

 Authi produced its last Spanish-built car, a Damask Red Mini, in May 1975.
 Explaining BLMC’s decision to cease manufacturing cars in Spain, one British Leyland Executive said: ‘We just never reached our target of 50,000 units a year in the national market.
 Yet in terms of productivity, our operation was comparable to the operations of our competitors and to other operations of our company.’

 More news from overseas Mini plants arrived when Leyland-Innocenti, the Italian subsidiary of British Leyland, re-affirmed its will to continue activities in Italy.
 A spokesman for the company, which employed 5000 workers in Milan, making chiefly Minis, said Leyland-Innocenti planned to keep up production and even expand it for more competitive models on the domestic and foreign markets.